|Assistant Professor in the School of Modern Languages and Cultures||A10, Elvet Riverside I||+44 (0) 191 33 43420|

 Chapter in book

-- Krueger, Roberta L. (Forthcoming).
+- Chuhan Campbell, L. (Published).
 Medieval and Early Modern Italian Romance.
-In The Cambridge Companion to Medieval Romance.
-Cambridge University Press.
+In The New Cambridge Companion to Medieval Romance.
+Krueger, Roberta L. Cambridge University Press.

 - Chuhan Campbell, Laura (2023).
 ‘Mervoillous fu li engineres que croix fist de fust, non de pierre’ Materiality and Vernacular Theology in the Wood of the Cross Legend.
 In The Surrounding Forest: Trees in the Medieval Imaginary.
 Bintley, Michael D. J. & Salonius, Pippa Cambridge: D.S.
 Brewer.